sabpereira/ThinkStats2/project1/report1.md

 ![](https://github.com/sabpereira/ThinkStats2/blob/master/project1/output_5_0.png)

-At the same time, the number of deaths by opioid poisoning have risen dramatically.
+At the same time, the number of deaths by opioid poisoning has risen dramatically.
 In 1999, there were 6.0 opioid poisoning related deaths for every 100,000 people - by 2017, this had risen to 21.6 deaths per 100,000.
 What is known as the "Opioid Epidemic" or "Opioid Crisis" was declared a Public Health Emergency by the Trump Administration's Health and Human Services in 2017.

 ![](https://github.com/sabpereira/ThinkStats2/blob/master/project1/output_7_0.png)